Consultation

 • The next procedural step and the documents required to reach it.

-• An early warning on urgency, timing, or rejection risk.
+• An early warning on urgency, timing, rejection risk, or transaction exposure.

 • A recommendation on whether full legal representation should start now.